microsoft/fluentui/rfcs/react-components/components/tooltip-api-alignment.md

 }
 ```

-But this will make API to verbose and complicated to use for composition.
+But this will make API too verbose and complicated to use for composition.

 ## Open Issues